catseye/Wanda/Wanda.md

 version of [Thue][].
-And Thue is Turing-complete, and the additional determinism isn't an impediment from the perspective of seeing what it can compute (a program which is written to accomodate an unspecified rewriting order will also work when the order is specified and fixed).
+And Thue is Turing-complete, and the additional determinism isn't an impediment from the perspective of seeing what it can compute (a program which is written to accomodate an unspecified rewriting order can be written to work the same when the order is specified and fixed).

 However, there's an intentional twist: every rewrite rule must contain exactly one `$` on the left and exactly one `$` on the right.